1912 Packard Model 30

 Luckily, this was only the beginning of the story and I had time to get things right; the Concours was still a few months away and Wayne and his crew would be there to follow up on the episode.
 My frustration that day in the garage was channeled into extreme motivation to make things work as they should.

 The 1912 Packard is a truly beautiful show-quality specimen, a car my father had restored to perfection some 44 years earlier.
 He had bought the Model 30 as a project car out of the Rod Blood Collection, which was all sold at auction in the late 1960s.
-At that point in my father’s life he had just retired from a stellar career as a racing driver and was starting on his next chapter as a car restorer and soon-to-be family man.
+At that point in my father’s life, he had just retired from a stellar career as a racing driver and was starting on his next chapter as a car restorer and soon-to-be family man.
 In my own memories of the 1912 Packard, formed years later, it was always sitting in the garage but never driven.
 When I would ask my father why we never took that car out, his answer was always that it was simply in too good a condition.
 He would show me the details of the car and have me crawl underneath and look at the pinstriping on the back axle’s differential housing.
 Yep, he was right; that car was immaculate.
 Not even the wicks were burnt in the kerosene side-lamps.
 It was a symbol of my father’s perfectionism — which, as I came to learn, was both a help and a hindrance.
 Shiny immaculate show cars of that era didn’t need a reputation as “cars you happily put miles on”; it was perfectly okay to roll an example like this off a trailer right onto a show field.

 I was facing a different set of circumstances now: it was my turn to bring this car to Pebble, where it had appeared twice before in 1973 and 1999, but expectations had changed and now it would have to be in good driving condition.
 The car had been sitting idle for some 15 years in the coastal climate of Santa Monica, and when I rolled it out into the sunshine I realized just how much TLC it needed.

 The cork running boards were darkened, the brass was thoroughly oxidized, and the leather straps that secured the top were cracked and broken.
 The rear “Isinglass” celluloid windows in the leather top had faded to yellow and one was cracked.
 My own perfectionist mentality kicked into gear and I knew I had a lot of work to do.
-Not only did I want the car to look amazing, I wanted it to show that it enjoyed life on the road and ran well too.
+Not only did I want the car to look amazing, but I also wanted it to show that it enjoyed life on the road and ran well too.

 One of the first things I did to break the mold of the past was to fill the gas lamps with kerosene and take a match to them to see flickers of light.
 That moment, as small as it may seem, was a big step forward for me.
 It defied everything my father had programmed into me mentally about his pride in that car and what it stood for.
 Even though my father was no longer around, I felt I was up to something mischievous.
 As those side lamps burned, a whole new beauty exuded from the car for me, and I was ready to get my hands dirty.